-We do not have a system in place to process 'rush' jobs.
-No one applicant is more or less important than the next person.
-It would not be fair to do it for one person and not for someone else.
+Police checks are completed on a first-come, first-serve basis.
 We appreciate that everyone would like their check completed as quickly as possible, and we strive to minimize the turnaround time as best we can.

-What if I don’t disclose all the pages of my police check, or alter the information prior to showing it to an employer?
+What if I don’t disclose all the pages of my police check or alter the information prior to showing it to my employer?

-The Hamilton Police Service applies a security seal to certify documents as original, and include the number of pages to ensure all available information is properly released.
-If a person deliberately alters the results of their police check by changing the content, it is an offence under the Criminal Code.
-If we become aware this has occurred it will be investigated and charges could be laid.
+Hamilton Police Service applies a security seal to certify documents as original and includes the number of pages to ensure all available information is properly released.
+Deliberately altering the results of a police check is a Criminal Code offence and charges could be laid.

-I don’t live in Hamilton, or I reside outside of Canada.
+I don’t live in Hamilton or reside outside Canada.
 How can I get a screening check?

-The Hamilton Police Service provides screening checks only for residents of the city.
+Hamilton Police Service provides screening checks only for Hamilton residents.
 Note that Vulnerable Sector Checks can only be done for Canadian residents residing and employed in Canada.
-As per RCMP directives, police services cannot conduct Vulnerable Sector screening for citizens living and and working outside Canada, even if the employer is a Canadian firm.
+As per RCMP directives, police services cannot conduct Vulnerable Sector screening for citizens living and working outside Canada, even if the employer is a Canadian firm.

-If you reside outside Canada, you can obtain a certified criminal records check by submitting fingerprints directly to the RMCP.
+If you reside outside Canada, you can obtain a certified criminal records check by submitting fingerprints directly to the RCMP.
 Note that this only contains information relevant to criminal convictions, if any.
 It does not include police contact information, nor a search of the pardoned database.
-More information is available on the RCMP website at:
+More information is available on the RCMP website.

-No. Individuals that are required to provide a police record check with their Name Change application must use the form that is included in the Application Booklet.
-You must attend our Records Branch in person for this.
+No. Individuals that are required to provide a police record check with the Name Change application must apply directly with the Service.

 - Date modified: